Nonresonant Searches for Axion-Like Particles in Vector Boson Scattering Processes at the LHC: Comparison to Existing Bounds

-Bounds that make more elaborate assumptions about the ALP parameter space or assumptions on the EW sector itself are shown in grey.
-Among these, triboson constraints on $g_{aWW}$ and $g_{a\g Z}$ assume a photophobic ALP scenario~\cite{Craig:2018kne}.
-All searches for a stable ALP (mono-$W$, mono-$Z$, $Z\to \g+{\rm inv.}$) implicitly assume a small enough ALP decay width, which, in the relevant mass range, translates into assumptions on the coupling to photons, electrons and muons.
-The LEP constraints, extracted from resonant diphoton and triphoton searches, assume negligible branching fractions to leptons.
-Note also that this bound is truncated to $m_a\leq 3m_\pi\simeq \unit[0.5]{GeV}$ because, beyond this threshold, hadronic ALP decay channels are kinematically open.
-This would introduce a further dependence on $\cG$ whose modeling would require a dedicated analysis~\cite{Alonso-Alvarez:2018irt}.

-Constraints derived with assumptions that explicitly violate the gauge invariance relations, e.g. by explicitly requiring only one non-zero EW coupling, are omitted.

 Overall, we find that the main value of nonresonant searches in VBS is that they probe the ALP interactions with EW bosons directly (at tree level) and independently of the coupling to gluons.
 In particular, nonresonant VBS constraints are stronger than those from nonresonant diboson production whenever $g_{agg}$ is smaller than a certain threshold, that roughly ranges between $\unit[0.01]{TeV^{-1}}$ and $\unit[0.2]{TeV^{-1}}$ depending on the EW coupling of interest.
 For cases where the ALP-gluon coupling is very suppressed, such as Majorons,\footnote{A priori, the ALP-gluon interaction is not protected by any symmetry.
 Therefore, technically, it cannot be assumed to be exactly vanishing, even starting from a $\cG=0$ condition.
 In the Majoron case it is generated at 2-loops~\cite{Heeck:2019guh} and therefore remains very suppressed.} VBS bounds are the most stringent in the 0.5--100~GeV mass region for $g_{aWW}$, $g_{aZZ}$, and in the 0.5--4~GeV region for $g_{a\g\g}$.
-The only case where nonresonant VBS constraints are obviated by other measurements is the $g_{a \gamma Z}$ coupling, that is dominantly bound by the total $Z$ width measurement at LEP.
+In the case of $g_{a\g Z}$, the current best bounds for $m_a<m_Z$ come from the total $Z$ width measurement at LEP.